BLOG

 Table of Content

 Canada is navigating one of the most consequential periods of economic transformation in its modern history.
 The convergence of a national housing crisis, a post-pandemic healthcare system under strain, a federal commitment to AI leadership, and a CAD 50 billion clean energy investment wave has created a labour market where skilled professionals are in short supply across virtually every major sector simultaneously.
-Employment and Social Development Canada's Labour Market Information reports consistently identify skill shortages as the primary constraint on Canadian economic growth, placing workforce development at the centre of both federal and provincial policy agendas.
+Employment and Social Development Canada's Labour Market Information reports consistently identify skill shortages as the primary constraint on Canadian economic growth.

 Sources Behind This Research